creatornicole/stem-webapp/README.md

 control should be at least 200 m.
 The data should be transmitted directly live to an evaluation unit in a freely convertible format and stored.

+---

+## Live Page
+- to view current
+- automatic transfer to archive once day is over
+- manual transfer to archive via button "Archive"

+## ToDo
+### Live View
+- add quality to measurement (all values good -> green circle, one measurement value not good -> yellow circle, more than one value not good -> red circle)
+- on button press "Map" show travelled distance of drone on map
+- on button press "Analyse" input diagrams
+- on button press "Safe" save as .xlsx
+- on button press "Archive" change status -> data shown on Archive Page (status 1 -> live, status 0 -> archive)